 It is of prime importance to create an emergency fund since there is a lot of uncertainty about the future and we don’t have any control over it.
 When it comes to classifying the priorities, you should always start with an emergency fund, then meet your high-interest debt and then only start investing.

-However, to fulfill the above criteria, you’ll require a lump sum funds, thus savings should become a part of your habit.
+However, to fulfill the above criteria, you’ll require a lump sum fund, thus savings should become a part of your habit.

 Instead of following the traditional rule of savings, you should rather set aside a portion of your income for your savings and remaining funds should be used for your expenses.